Scaling Gaussian Process Regression with Full Derivative Observations: Introduction

 To alleviate these challenges, scalable GP regression methods such as a \emph{Stochastic Variational GP} (SVGP)~\citep{hensman2013gaussian} have been extended to the setting with derivatives (DSVGP)~\citep{padidar2021scaling}.
 It uses $m \ll n$ \emph{inducing points}~\citep{quinonero2005unifying, snelson2005sparse} and achieves a time complexity of $\cO(m^3d^3)$ for posterior inference.
 Since the cubic scaling in $d$ can be prohibitive, a \emph{DSVGP with directional derivatives} (DDSVGP)~\citep{padidar2021scaling} introduces $p \ll d$ \emph{inducing directions}, an analogue of inducing points for dimensions, to achieve a time complexity of $\cO(m^3p^3)$ for posterior inference.\footnote{This assumes $mp^2 > d$ which no longer holds around $d = 2000$ for $m = 500$ and $p = 2$.
 See Appendix~\ref{app:bg_rel} for details.} However, this comes at the cost of directly predicting derivatives and introducing further approximations.

-In this paper, we present a GPwD method called \dsoftki{}\footnote{Code can be found at \url{https://github.com/danehuang/softki_gp_kit}.} that can fit and predict all derivative information (Section~\ref{sec:meth}).
-It is an extension of SoftKI~\citep{camano2024high}, a scalable GP method that approximates a kernel via softmax interpolation from $m \ll n$ interpolation points whose locations are learned.
+In this paper, we present a GPwD method called \dsoftki{}\footnote{Code available at \url{https://github.com/base26labs/dsoftki_gp}.} that can fit and predict all derivative information (Section~\ref{sec:meth}).
+It is an extension of SoftKI~\citep{camano2025highdimensional}, a scalable GP method that approximates a kernel via softmax interpolation from $m \ll n$ interpolation points whose locations are learned.
 Thus, it blends aspects of kernel interpolation~\citep{wilson2015kernel} which introduces kernel interpolation from a structured lattice with variational inducing point methods~\citep{titsias2009variational} where inducing points are adapted to the dataset.
-To handle gradient information, \dsoftki{} modifies SoftKI's interpolation scheme so that each interpolation point takes into account its directional orientation with respect to the underlying data.
-A scalable approximate kernel, including its first and second-order derivatives, can then be constructed via interpolation.
-This contrasts with methods such as DSVGP/DDSVP, which introduce separate inducing points for values and gradients as well as require computing kernel derivatives, leading to scaling challenges in both $n$ and $d$.
-As a result, \dsoftki{} achieves a time complexity of $\cO(ndm^2)$ for posterior inference.
+To handle gradient information, \dsoftki{} modifies SoftKI's interpolation scheme by replacing its global temperature vector with local temperature vectors associated with each interpolation point.
+This allows the model to encode local directional sensitivity (Section~\ref{subsec:meth:dsoftki}), enabling the construction of a scalable approximate kernel, including its first and second-order derivatives, through interpolation.
+Notably, this design eliminates the need for kernel derivatives, facilitating extensions such as Deep Kernel Learning (DKL)~\citep{pmlr-v51-wilson16} which use learned kernels (see Appendix~\ref{app:dkl}).
+This contrasts with methods such as DSVGP/DDSVP, which introduce separate inducing points for values and gradients as well as require computing kernel derivatives, leading to scaling challenges in both $n$ and $d$ (see Appendix~\ref{app:bg_rel} for more details).
+As a result, \dsoftki{} achieves a time complexity of $\cO(m^2nd)$ for posterior inference.
 Because each datapoint consists of $d + 1$ values to fit, we can view $\dsoftki{}$ as achieving similar complexity to an approximate GP (\eg,~\citep{titsias2009variational}) that is fit to $n(d+1)$ datapoints.